baconjs/bacon.js/README.md

 `$.asEventStream("click")` creates an EventStream from events on a jQuery or Zepto.js object

+`Bacon.interval(interval, value)` repeats the single element indefinitely with the given interval (in milliseconds)

 `Bacon.sequentially(interval, values)` creates a stream containing given values (given as array).
 Delivered with given interval (in milliseconds)